mongrelgem/RISCY/README.md

 # RISCY
-Basic RISC-V RV32I CPU in VHDL for use in FPGA Prototyping The Potato Processor is a simple RISC-V processor written in VHDL for use in FPGAs.
+Basic RISC-V RV32I CPU in VHDL for use in FPGA Prototyping The RISCY Processor is a simple RISC-V processor written in VHDL for use in FPGAs.
 It implements the 32-bit integer subset of the RISC-V Specification version 2.0 and supports large parts of the the machine mode specified in the RISC-V Privileged Architecture Specification v1.10.